juancho20sp/SnOOPe/README.md

 - Play with the indexes for showing / hiding fruits
 - End game on collision with bad block

-- Number of surprises used by the snake
+- Number of surprises used by the superSnake
 - Surprise ready for use

 - If the snakes have one of the colors of the fruit, length + 2

 - Rainbow fruit: length + 3
-- Candy: Decrease my size by one unit, if it has a color of the other snake, it will decrease 2 units
+- Candy: Decrease my size by one unit, if it has a color of the other superSnake, it will decrease 2 units

 - Speed arrows
 - Division